Hahihula/rust-test-results-formatter/README.md

 # Rust Test Results Formatter

 A GitHub Action that formats Rust test output into a pretty and informative GitHub Actions Job Summary.
+Does not need the nightly Rust toolchain.

 ## Usage